mono/CppSharp/README.md

  * Easily extensible semantics via user passes
  * Work-in-progress support for STL (C++/CLI only)
  * Strongly-typed customization APIs and type maps
+ * Default values of parameters (for target languages which support them)

 ### AST